Category Archives: 2022 Films

 Grade: B

 Telling a highly relevant story that also happens to be topical, She Said (2022) is a film I champion people to see for its powerful message.
-The importance of its mere creation with the added urgency of a female director being tied to it is critical.
+The importance of its mere creation, with the added urgency of a female director being tied to it, is critical.

 The #MeToo movement and uncovering sexual harassment in liberal-minded workplaces like Hollywood only make this project more relevant.

-The film at times feels almost wimpy and lacks some crucial elements that might have made it more impactful.
+The film, at times, feels almost wimpy and lacks some crucial elements that might have made it more impactful.
 The screenwriter is Rebecca Lenkiewicz, who deserves much credit but plays softball rather than hardball.

 The revelations and eventual conviction of multi-millionaire film production mogul Harvey Weinstein shattered decades of silence around the subject of sexual assault in Hollywood and altered American culture forever.
 This led to a needed examination of the industry.

-Mulligan and Kazan are terrific, carrying strong and charismatic lead performances as female reporters with a vested interest in getting to the truth.
-It’s tough to say who is the lead since both characters’ personal lives and sympathetic husbands run parallel.
+Mulligan and Kazan are terrific, delivering strong, charismatic lead performances as female reporters with a vested interest in getting to the truth.

-Finally, the jarring first sequence sets the tone quite well as disgraced former President Donald J. Trump is examined pre-2016 election when sexual harassment allegations were hurled at him.
+Finally, the jarring first sequence sets the tone quite well as disgraced former President Donald J. Trump is examined pre-2016 election, when sexual harassment allegations were hurled at him.

 The point of this is to show that powerful men have historically gotten away with sexual abuse against women.